District Partnership Manager

 Your primary focus is to ensure that our district members are successful with Mystery Science.
 You’ll also reach out and present to new districts who want to give Mystery Science a try.
 You’ll be the primary point of contact for our district members while managing a pipeline of prospective members.
 If districts have implementation questions, pricing questions, technical questions, anything they need to be successful, you’ll get them the help they need.
 And crucially, you’ll be the voice of our district members internally, ensuring that our products exceed expectations.

 This is an opportunity to help fix science education for the next generation.
-We are headquartered in San Francisco and this position is based in our office.
+Our headquarters is in San Francisco and this role could be in our San Francisco office or remote.

 Package & Perks